-9, Per- and Polyfluoroalkyl (PFAS) Substances, provides more information on PFAS.
+Other CECs include per- and polyfluoroalkyl substances (PFAS).
+PFAS are a family of man-made chemicals that have been manufactured and used worldwide since the 1940s.
+They are present in various items such as cookware, stain repellants, food packaging, and firefighting foam.
+Chapter 9, Per- and Polyfluoroalkyl (PFAS) Substances, provides more information on PFAS.
 In 2019, SRS began assessing the past and present use of PFAS at the Site.
-Groundwater sampling of PFAS was initiated in D Area due to known use of firefighting foam associated with a former firefighting training area.
-Sampling has continued into 2022.
-Results from 2022 groundwater sampling range from <1 nanogram/liter (ng/L) up to 1,980 ng/L, which are similar to the 2020 and 2021 results.
+Groundwater sampling of PFAS was initiated in D Area due to known use of firefighting foam at a former firefighting training area.
+Sampling has continued into 2023.
+Results from 2023 groundwater sampling range from <1 nanogram/liter (ng/L) up to 2,100 ng/L, which are similar to previous results.
 These results from D Area indicate that current PFAS concentrations are related to historical use of firefighting foams.
 SRS is committed to understanding the full nature and extent of PFAS contamination at SRS.
-The SRS groundwater monitoring program ensures that there is no cross-contamination in samples due to the presence of PFAS in many consumer products.
+The SRS groundwater monitoring program ensures that there is no cross contamination in samples due to the presence of PFAS in many consumer products.
 The EPA, SCDHEC, and the Interstate Technology Regulatory Council webpages have information on the current state of knowledge and regulatory status of PFAS.